CroftsDeveloper/Quote_Diary/README.md

 ### Design Rationale

 The design of the database schema minimises redundancy by following normalisation principles, which ensure effective data management and integrity.
-The clear separation of quote storage from user management and the relationship definitions allow for robust functionality that is specific to the needs of the application.
+Clear separation of quote storage from user management and the relationship definitions allow for robust functionality that is specific to the needs of the application.

 ### Schema Visualisation